nexient-llc/launch-cli/docs/generating-a-token.md

 5. Choose an **Expiration**, we highly recommend setting yourself a reminder so that you can generate a new token prior to this token's expiration

-6. For **Resource owner**, you must choose the organization, not your personal account; select `nexient-llc` from the dropdown
+6. For **Resource owner**, you must choose the organization, not your personal account; select `launchbynttdata` from the dropdown

 7. For **Repository access**, choose `All repositories`